 Supported Kubernetes versions in Azure Kubernetes Service (AKS)

-The Kubernetes community releases minor versions roughly every three months.
-These releases include new features and improvements.
-Patch releases are more frequent (sometimes weekly) and are only intended for critical bug fixes in a minor version.
-These patch releases include fixes for security vulnerabilities or major bugs.
+Minor version releases include new features and improvements.
+Patch releases are more frequent (sometimes weekly) and are intended for critical bug fixes within a minor version.
+Patch releases include fixes for security vulnerabilities or major bugs.

 Kubernetes version support policy